FE & PE Exam Prep

 Spaced repetition

 Review material at increasing intervals: 1 day, 3 days, 7 days, 14 days after first learning it.
 This fights the natural forgetting curve.
-Flashcard systems are built for this, and many study apps implement it automatically.
+Pair that review with short calculator drills so you are not just recognizing formulas, but also practicing the exact keystrokes that make timed exam work faster.

 Active recall